-One of the cheapest ways to get rid of flying bugs of all kinds is to install sticky fly paper in pest-filled areas.
-These dual-sided glue traps are made in a yellow color to attract the insects, yet they do not include any insecticides, making them more eco-friendly than competitors.
+Still wondering how to get rid of fruit flies?
+This is one of the cheapest ways to get rid of flying bugs of all kind.
+And all you have to do is to install sticky fly paper in pest-filled areas.
+These dual-sided glue traps are made in a yellow color to attract insects, yet they do not include any insecticides, making them more eco-friendly than competitors.
 They can be used near indoor and outdoor plants, and the pack includes wire ties for keeping the traps in place.
 Finally, it’s important to note that these traps will need to be replaced every two to three months.

 Fruit flies hate the smell of lemongrass, even though it is delightful to us humans.
 To ensure fruit flies never want to enter your home, simply mix ten drops of lemongrass essential oil with two ounces of hot water in a spray bottle.
 Then, spray the mixture around your doors, windows and drains.
 You can even spray the non-toxic mixture at the fruit flies themselves to encourage them to leave.
 This hack will also help keep mosquitos at bay.